consumer-reports-innovation-lab/osiraa/README.md

 ```

 Install and set up postgres (latest version 14).
-Note: there are serveral ways to do this.
+There are several ways to do this.
 One is via homebrew, which installs a basic set of tools including a CLU.
 A more complete install is available at:  https://www.postgresql.org/download/macosx/.
 This included a GUI admin tool that may be easier to use.
 Once postgres is installed, you must create a default super user password, etc.

 Create database:  Using PGAdmin select Object -> Create -> Database and name it `authorizedagent`.
 Alternatively, in the postgres CLI tool say: